Culture & Heritage

 Korku, Gond and Nihal

 Korku’s and Gond’s needs for the forest produce for bonafide use have been recognised and thus concession to collect the same from the forest areas are being honoured.
-Korkus do indulge occasionally in trapping of jungle fowls, peacocks and they occasionally indulge in even killing of herbivore like Chitals and Sambars through dogs, traps and poisoning of waterholes.
-Fishing, legal or illegal in one of their main passions.
+Korkus do occasionally in trapping of jungle fowls, peacocks.
+Fishing is one of their main passions.

-As compared to Korkus, Gonds are less compatible with forest eco-system as they do indulge on a higher scale in poaching.
-They may even resort to killing of Gaurs.
-Nihals are akin to Korkus, but are known to eat meat of dead animals also found inside the forests.
+As compared to Korkus, Gonds are less compatible with forest eco-system.
+Nihals are simillar to Korkus, also found inside the forests.
 They are placed at a lower rung in the social hierarchy.

 Balai, Gaolan and Rathya